playfulprogramming/playfulprogramming/content/blog/what-is-an-algorithm/index.md

 END
 ```

-While Algorithm N°1 only has **2 instructions**, it would take someone more time and energy to walk from point A to B, while if you follow Algorithm N°2, it has **4 instructions**, but you save time and energy.
+While Algorithm N°1 has only **2 instructions**, it would take someone more time and energy to walk from point A to B, while if you follow Algorithm N°2, it has **4 instructions**, but you get to save time and energy compared to the first Algorithm.

 The same thing goes for a computer program, sometimes, just because there are a few lines of code, doesn’t mean it’s gonna run the fastest or be the most performant.